oidz1234/Useful-Commands/README.md

 	ctrl a, | - split the session (ctrl a tab to switch between them)

-	ctril a, S – splits the session differnetly
+	ctrl a, S – splits the session differnetly

 	screen -X -S SCREENID kill (kill attached screen session)